Four P’s of Project Management

 4. Project:

 The final P in four p's of Project Management stands for the project.
 This P gives the utmost importance to the roles played by a Project Manager.
 The Project Manager is responsible not only for coordinating but also for controlling the entire project.
 All through the life cycle of the project, this person will maintain an overview of the project.
 He will also closely monitor everything.
-He will ensure that all members of the team have the required resources and data they need for ensuring the rolling of tasks related to the project.
+He will ensure that all members of the team have the required resources and data to ensure the rolling of tasks related to the project.
 Even, Project Managers guide the team in other ways as well.
 They keep the team motivated by holding the members accountable for their tasks.
 A Project Manager oversees every little activity or updates on the project.
 He also keeps an eye on the budget and keeps track of deliverables and budget at every phase of the project towards the final goal.
-In short, this P can be explained as the framework or structure governed by the Project Manager to achieve the project goal.
+In short, this P can be explained as the framework or structure the Project Manager governs to achieve the project goal.

 Join the Discussion